aspiers/git-config/README.md

 This is my collection of configuration files and utilities for [git](http://git-scm.com/).

+## CONTENTS

+Contents include:

+* [`git-head`](https://github.com/aspiers/git-config/blob/master/bin/git-head) - obtain the current branch
+* [`git-root`](https://github.com/aspiers/git-config/blob/master/bin/git-root) - obtain the absolute path to the root (top-level) directory of the repository we're currently in
+* [`git-prefix`](https://github.com/aspiers/git-config/blob/master/bin/git-prefix) - obtain the current directory path relative to the root (top-level) directory of the repository
+* [`git-upstream`](https://github.com/aspiers/git-config/blob/master/bin/git-upstream) - obtain the upstream tracking branch (N.B. depends on `git-head`, `git-root`, and `git-prefix`)
+* [`git-set-upstream`](https://github.com/aspiers/git-config/blob/master/bin/git-set-upstream) - set the upstream tracking branch (N.B. depends on `git-head` and `git-root`)
+* [`git-compare-upstream`](https://github.com/aspiers/git-config/blob/master/bin/git-compare-upstream) - set the upstream tracking branch (N.B. depends on `git-head` and `git-upstream`, and hence also on `git-root` and and `git-prefix`)

+There are many other handy utilities - feel free to [browse the `bin/` directory](https://github.com/aspiers/git-config/tree/master/bin)!

 ## INSTALLATION

-This repository is designed to be [stowed](http://www.gnu.org/software/stow/) directly into your home directory.
+This repository is designed to be [stowed](http://www.gnu.org/software/stow/) directly into your home
+directory:

+    git clone git://github.com/aspiers/git-config.git
+    stow -d . -t ~ git-config

 However if you only want to cherry-pick bits and pieces then you can easily just copy or symlink them in manually.
 Just be aware that some of the files depend on other files, some of which are in this repository, some of which are in other repositories such as https://github.com/aspiers/shell-env.

 ## LICENSE